ai-unc/NeuroSpark/README.md

 This topic shows how to set up a Meta Android device for running, debugging, and testing applications.
 The currently supported Meta devices that run Android are Meta Quest, Meta Quest 2, Meta Quest Pro, and Meta Quest 3.

-Note: To set up an Oculus Rift for development, see the Rift Native SDK documentation.
+Note: To set up a Meta Quest 3t for development, see the Rift Native SDK documentation.

+1. Link Quest 3 with Meta Account
-1. Put quest 3 in development mode
+2. Put quest 3 in development mode, this requires a Meta developer account.
-2. Install APK file
+3. Install APK file, make sure that the app has access to the local file-system and the pre-defined boundaries.
-3. Copy test file directories to the /Documents folder in the Quest 3 file system.
+4. Copy test file directories to the /Documents folder in the Quest 3 file system.
+5. Pre-define the boundaries in the empty Operating Room, you won't be able to do this when the room is full of people and equipment.
+6. Pair the Quest 3 with the Bluetooth footswitch device (this device emulates a bluetooth keyboard).
+7. Calibrate the floor level before you put the device on the patient.
+This will impact the perceived height of the controllers above the floor and affect the range of motion display.

 To begin development locally, you must enable developer mode for the Meta device in the companion app on your mobile phone.
 Before you can put your device in developer mode, you must belong to (or have created) a developer organization on the Dashboard.
 If developing on Windows, you will also need to install drivers to use Android Device Bridge (ADB).